 As it's presupposed that Sticky Broadcast is used by the implicit Intent.
 Broadcasts with specified receiverPermission Parameter cannot be sent.
-So information sent by Sticky Broadcast may be taken by unspecified large number of applications including malware.
-As a result, sensitive information should not be sent by Sticky Broadcast.
+For this reason, information sent via Sticky Broadcasts can be accessed by multiple unspecified apps - including malware - and thus sensitive information must not be sent in this way.
+Note that Sticky Broadcast is deprecated in Android 5.0 (API Level 21).